Fiji Training Program

 Annual Training Programs

-A 4 week period of concentrated training is held annually at the Training Centre as part of the gastroenterology module of FNU's School of Medicine, Nursing and Health Sciences postgraduate Diploma and Masters curriculum.
-Physicians, surgeons and nurses from Pacific Island countries who are not enrolled in these courses also attend.
+A 4 week period of concentrated training is held annually at the WGO Training Centre in Colonial War Memorial Hospital and during the time when the gastroenterology module of FNU's School of Medicine, Nursing and Health Sciences postgraduate Diploma and Masters curriculum is being conducted.
+Physicians, surgeons and nurses from Pacific Island countries who are not enrolled in these courses also attend the training program.

 Since 2008, trainees have come from Fiji, Kiribati, Samoa, Cook Islands, Federated States of Micronesia, Solomons Islands, Tonga and other Pacific Island countries and territories.